NS Forces Warriors F.C.

 NS Forces Warriors Football Club (also known as N9 Forces, formerly known as 24 Warriors FC) is a Malaysian football club based in Nilai, Negeri Sembilan.
 The club currently plays in the Malaysia A2 Amateur League, the third tier of the Malaysian football league system.

 History

 The club was originally established as 24 Warriors FC and played in the Negeri Sembilan A3 Community Super League.
 In the 2024–25 Malaysia A3 Community League they finished as runners-up, securing promotion to the 2025–26 Malaysia A2 Amateur League.
 Ahead of that season, the club rebranded as NS Forces Warriors FC, reflecting its connection to local footballing community.
+Their reserve squad played in the revamped 2025–26 Negeri Sembilan Premier League.

 Stadium

 The club’s home matches are held at Seriemas SportsPlex, Nilai, a community sports venue with an estimated capacity of 500 spectators.